Danielwohlr/newborn-data-analysis/README.md

 # Newborns' weight data analysis

-This project is done as a part of course about Application of Statistical Methods at CTU in Prague.
-Originally, the work was conducted in Czech language.
+This project presents a comprehensive analysis of newborns' birth weights recorded on December 18, 1997, at Mater Mothers’ Hospital in Brisbane, Australia.
+The study focuses on the statistical examination of birth weights based on gender and time of birth.

+The goal of this project was to get familiar with these practices:
+- Descriptive Statistics,
+- Goodness-of-Fit Tests: Evaluation of various statistical distributions to fit the birth data.
-Main goal of this project is to apply statistical testing (chi-squared Goodness-of-fit, t-test, Lilleforse's test, etc.) on real data.
+- Hypothesis Testing: Tests conducted to analyze the dependence of birth weight on gender and time of birth (chi-squared Goodness-of-fit, t-test, Lilleforse's test) on real data.

 ![Project Screenshot](images/hist_kluc_holky_vaha.svg)